-There are no nice colour photos to highlight the damage inflicted on Wadhurst during the storm, which started on Wednesday 24th November 1703 and raged for 9 days until the 2nd December.
+There are no nice colour photos to highlight the damage inflicted on Wadhurst during the Great Storm of 1703, which started on Wednesday 24th November and raged for 9 days until the 2nd December.
 The strongest winds were experienced on the night of 26/27th and undoubtledly would have caused a great deal of damage throughout Southern England.
-The science of meteorology did not exist at the time so we can never be sure, but it is likely that the storm formed in much the same way as the Great Storm of 1987.
+The modern science of meteorology did not exist at the time so we can never be sure, but it is likely that the storm formed in much the same way as the Great Storm of 1987.
 Certainly the centre passed over the south of the country exiting somewhere along the coast of East Anglia in much the same way as it did in 1987 with the strongest winds, of up to 140MPH, occurring in the English Channel and along the south coast.